brickstercodes/E3.ai/README.md

 1. Install dependencies: `pip install -r requirements.txt`
 2. Run the backend: `uvicorn backend:app --reload`
 3. Open `index.html` in a web browser

-## Note

-Make sure to keep your API keys and other sensitive information secure.
-Generate your own.